Guild of One-Name Studies

 And we mustn’t forget that the Daily Telegraph of 1903 called attention to the Rover Company's new eccentric Brickett chain adjustment !

 The number of Bricketts is difficult to assess because of the frequency of mis-transcription.
-I have found only 101 Bricket(t)(s) in the 1881 census and there were 338 births registered 1837-2005 (with only 5% not spelled Brickett).
-Only 11 researchers have contacted me in 25 years.
-Excluding the North American families, I have 3,250 individuals on my PAF database, many of which are probably duplicates.
+Dr P. found only 101 Bricket(t)(s) in the 1881 census and there were 338 births registered 1837-2005 (with only 5% not spelled Brickett).
+Only 11 researchers contacted her in 25 years.
+Excluding the North American families, there are 3,250 individuals on my PAF database, many of which are probably duplicates.